 There’s a nominal charge for participating in The Run, plus you pay your own expenses such as lodging.
 We are fortunate to receive support from organizations and people along the way.
 Most breakfasts, lunches, and evening dinners are provided FREE, or for a small donation by concerned citizens.
 There are many generous groups and individuals who also pay for our gas, too.

 The trip is a 10-day ride from Ontario, California, to the Vietnam Veterans Memorial in Washington, DC, where The Run officially ends.
 We meet on the steps of the Lincoln Memorial just before noon on Saturday before Memorial Day.
 From there, we walk as a group to The Wall and declare our Mission Complete by placing a plaque at the apex.
-There are other non-RFTW events scheduled throughout the weekend, including the opportunity to participate in the Rolling Thunder Parade in Washington, DC, on Sunday.
-This is a sight to behold — 350,000 plus motorcycles all starting from the Pentagon parking lots, parading through downtown Washington, and ending at The Wall.
+There are other non-RFTW events scheduled throughout the weekend, including the opportunity to participate in the AMVETS Rolling to Remember Demonstration Ride in Washington, DC, on Sunday.
+This is the inaugural year of the AMVETS staging this demonstration to replace Rolling Thunder.

 During the journey across the US, we make stops at memorials, Veterans’ Hospitals and schools.
 We enjoy parades, escorts and “Welcome Home” receptions provided by the patriots in our host cities.